The first thing to know is that the ticket for the Colosseum also gets you into the Forum and the Palatine Hill, and vice versa.

 Secondly, the Palatine and the Forum are in the same complex, and you access them through the same entrance (more on that later), while the Colosseum has to be entered via a separate entrance: a huge door in the base of the massive stadium.

-So, the cheapest way to buy a Colosseum ticket is to go direct to the official Colosseum website and buy the ticket there.
-Despite the odd web address, that is in fact the official website.
+Method 4: go direct to the official Colosseum website and buy a basic entrance ticket for the Colosseum and Forum/Palatine there.
+Despite the odd web address and unfriendly user interface, that is in fact the official website!

 Whichever way you buy the ticket you’ll be emailed a PDF voucher, and then you will need to print it out.
 This voucher needs to be converted into a ticket at the first site you visit.